DigitalPublishingToolkit/Money-Lab-Reader/docs/4_2-Rothenberg.md

 donate because giving to others in need is good; I donate because I’m a post human; I donate because it’s sexy.[^1]

-Started as a non-profit venture in 2005, Kiva is with similar organizations such as Global Giving part of a growing network of so-called ‘alternative’ charities.
+Started as a non-profit venture in 2005, Kiva is, with similar organizations such as Global Giving, part of a growing network of so-called ‘alternative’ charities.
 These philanthropic businesses leverage social media and mobile money platforms to merge business goals with social progress.
 The hybridization has led to a sector of the